buxlabs/boxwood/README.md

 Pure Engine is a library designed to compile HTML templates into JS.
 It analyses the template and generates an optimal rendering function that can be used on the client and the server.
 The compilation process should ideally happen in a build step (for the client) or the output could be memoized after first usage (for the server).

 The syntax of the template should be easy to read and write.
-There are two types of tags: curly and html tags.
+There are three types of tags: curly, square and html tags.

 Status: Alpha / Proof of concept